Help track invasive, non-native marine species and protect UK coastal wildlife!

 When and Where?

-The Big Rock Pool Challenge: National BioBlitz took place all across the UK, and anyone could take part wherever they were.
-All participants headed to their local rocky shore, explored the rock pools, and recorded what they found using the iNaturalist app.
-It was a flexible, week-long event, so people could choose the day that worked best for them.
-People took part on their own or with friends and family and helped build a national picture of marine life on our coasts.
+The Big Rock Pool Challenge: National BioBlitz takes place all across the UK, and anyone can take part wherever they are.
+Participants head to their local rocky shore, explore the rock pools, and record what they find using the iNaturalist app.
+It is a flexible, week-long event, so you can choose the day that works best for you.
+Whether you take part on your own or with friends and family, you can help build a national picture of marine life on our coasts.

 A young girl walking across a few rock pools, with her father holding her sister's hand, following her into another rock pool.